 The Federal Water Pollution Control Act prohibits the discharge of oil or hazardous substances, which may be harmful, into or upon U.S. navigable waters.
 Vessels 26 feet (7.9m) in length or over must display a placard at least 5" x 8" (12.7cm x 20.3cm) with the text shown below.
-An adhesive backed label that meets these requirements is provided in your owner's packet and is your responsibility to post on the vessel.
+An adhesive backed label that meets these requirements is provided in your owner's packet.